jivandabeast/RedditLemmyConverter/README.md

 # TODO / Planning

-- Handle duplication
-  - Update posts/comments with new score and new comments
 - Comment attribution
   - Not sure of a "pretty" way to do this one
   - Using two bot accounts to differentiate OP comments